Sappho

 POETICAL FOCUS

-Her poetry consists of at least around tens of thousands of lines.
-As a priestess of Aphrodite, she has been known best for her love poetry; other themes in the surviving fragments of her work include family and religion.
+Her poetry consists of at least tens of thousands of lines.
+As a priestess of Aphrodite, she is best known for her love poetry; other themes in the surviving fragments of her work include family and religion.
 She probably wrote poetry for both individual and choral performance.
-Most of her best-known and best-preserved fragments explore personal emotions and were probably composed for solo performance.
-Her works are known for their clarity of language, vivid images, and immediacy.
+Most of her best-known and best-preserved fragments explore personal emotions and were likely composed for solo performance.
+Her works are known for their clarity of language, vivid imagery, and immediacy.

 She is one of the first known poets to elaborate from a highly individual perspective.
-The pronoun ‘I’ appears much in her works, giving a highly personal feeling to her verses.
-Emotive language is one of the characteristics of her syntax: she often uses verbal expressions and adverbs to convey the effect of others and the environment on her emotional state.
-This is perhaps one of the reasons she is such a popular poet in modern times, as she prefigures the introspective style of literature and poetry that began to be popular in the 19th century.
+The pronoun ‘I’ appears frequently in her works, giving a deeply personal feeling to her verses.
+Emotive language is one of the hallmarks of her syntax: she often uses verbal expressions and adverbs to convey the effect of others and the environment on her emotional state.
+This is perhaps one of the reasons she is such a popular poet in modern times, as she prefigures the introspective style of literature and poetry that became popular in the 19th century.

-Much of her work also features vivid and ebullient descriptions of nature, a parallel to the kind of ultimate beauty she saw in the design of the world and which the Queen Mother conveyed mysteries to her through:
+Much of her work also features vivid and ebullient descriptions of nature, a parallel to the kind of ultimate beauty she saw in the design of the world, and through which the Queen Mother conveyed mysteries to her:

 Come hither to me, from Crete to this holy temple,